-- 6.1 The Local Government Investments (Scotland) Regulations 2010 provides a formal investment framework for councils.
-It provides greater autonomy for local authorities in their investment activities but with this greater freedom comes greater responsibility and the onus is on local authorities to act prudently with regard to their investment and treasury management activities. - 6.2 The Council can decide what investment tools it will class as permitted investments in the coming year.
-The Regulations require an Annual Investment Strategy detailing the permitted investments to be approved by the Council. - 6.3 The Annual Investment Strategy for 202120/22 has been included at Appendix 3. - 6.4 The two fundamental principles of the Investment Regulations are that: - Councils are required to manage their investments and deposits in a way that minimises the risk to the capital sum and optimises the return on the funds consistent with those risks.
-Security should be considered first, then liquidity, and lastly the yield or return. - Councils are able to determine what investments they may make, including both the type and duration of the investment. - 6.5 The Annual Investment Strategy is considered to be central to the Regulation.
-The Council is required to prepare an Annual Investment Strategy prior to the start of the financial year. - The Regulations require the Council to consider its investment activity as a whole.
+- 6.1.
+The Local Government Investments (Scotland) Regulations 2010 provides a formal investment framework for councils.
+It provides greater autonomy for local authorities in their investment activities but with this greater freedom comes greater responsibility and the onus is on local authorities to act prudently with regard to their investment and treasury management activities. - 6.2.
+The Council can decide what investment tools it will class as permitted investments in the coming year.
+The Regulations require an Annual Investment Strategy detailing the permitted investments to be approved by the Council.

+- 6.3.
+The Annual Investment Strategy for 2024/2025 has been included at Appendix 4. - 6.4.
+The two fundamental principles of the Investment Regulations are that: - Councils are required to manage their investments and deposits in a way that minimises the risk to the capital sum and optimises the return on the funds consistent with those risks.
+Security should be considered first, then liquidity, and lastly the yield or return. - Councils are able to determine what investments they may make, including both the type and duration of the investment. - 6.5.
+The Annual Investment Strategy is considered to be central to the Regulation.
+The Council is required to prepare an Annual Investment Strategy prior to the start of the financial year. - 6.6.
+The Regulations require the Council to consider its investment activity as a whole.
 This includes a range of investments, which covers the depositing of temporary surplus funds with banks and similar institutions, shareholdings in companies or joint ventures, loans to group undertakings and third parties.
-It also covers investment properties - 6.7 The Council is required to set out a strategy for investments that explains investment objectives and policies including any special circumstances applying to them that have led to a particular approach. - 6.8 The attached strategy identifies the different types of treasury risk that investments are exposed to and the controls in place for limiting those risks.
-These include restrictions on who the Council will invest with and on the period of investment. - 6.9 The Council is required to set out in the strategy the types of investment that it will permit in the financial year.
-These will be known as "permitted investments". - 6.10 The strategy also limits the amounts that may be held in such investments at any time in the year.
+It also covers investment properties. - 6.7.
+The Council is required to set out in the strategy the types of investment that it will permit in the financial year.
+These will be known as "permitted investments".
+The strategy also limits the amounts that may be held in such investments at any time in the year. - 6.8.
+After consideration of the Council's requirements to manage funds and our approach to risk, no changes have been made to the permitted investments previously agreed for 2023/2024. - 6.9.
+The Executive Director of Finance and Corporate Resources will ensure that the strategy is adhered to at all times.
+The Council can only make an investment if that type of investment is detailed in this Strategy. - 6.10.
+Responsible Investing.
+At a meeting of the Council on 28 September 2022 a motion was passed for South Lanarkshire Council to further demonstrate its own climate leadership by:- - Reviewing its Investment Strategy and developing and implementing a Responsible Investment Policy to ensure that South Lanarkshire money is invested for positive change and does not fuel the climate and ecological crises; and - Reporting back on work to incorporate sustainability into Treasury Management decisions to the Climate Change and Sustainability Committee." - 6.11.
+In the annual investment strategy for 2023/2024 that was approved by South Lanarkshire Council on 22 February 2023, it was noted that attempts had been made to identify counterparties that had a better record around the issues of climate change, sustainability and the environment using research carried out in 2020 by The Ethical Consumer Research Association Limited.